The Sims 3 expansion packs: Pets

-When grown up, adult dogs can learn tricks, guard the house, hunt for objects and can be taught tricks.
-Cats can learn how to hunt using a toy from the animal toy box, unlike dogs, they can not be taught to hunt by their owners.
-Cats can hunt small pets.
-Unlike dogs, they cannot sniff out gems, bones, or metals, but have the ability to fish.

 Horses are a new species of pet that is only introduced in the PC/Mac versions of Pets, and are not available in the console games.
 Horses can be created with the household, adopted using a computer or phone, or bought from the Equestrian Center.
 Horses can learn two skills – racing and jumping.
-Wild horses appear in herds in home neighborhoods.
-Wild horses can be befriended; it's easier to befriend them if the Sim has a high (hidden) Wildlife skill.
-Horses and unicorns can breed together, with a chance of the offspring also being a unicorn.
-Unlike cats or dogs in the game, horses can be sold.
-The higher the horse's skills and the more money they have earned racing, the larger amount of money they can be sold for.
-Also, horses can be bred at the Equestrian Center.

-At night, there are unicorns which appear and can be interacted with and adopted.
-Unicorns can set things on fire, teleport, curse or bless Sims.
+Wild horses appear in herds in home neighborhoods and can be befriended like other stray pets.
+Unicorns also appear at night in the wild and can be befriended.

 The player can also adopt small pets, such as birds or snakes.
-There are raccoons which tip over dustbins and deers, which can only be watched or pet.

-World

 Appaloosa Plains is the name of the new town in the PC/Mac versions of Pets, named after the Appaloosa breed of horse.
 The new location is set in a Midwestern United States ranching town nestled between lush green hills.

 Reception

 Upon release in North America, The PC/Mac versions of Pets got positive reviews, with IGN rating the game 7.5/10.
 The console version (360, PS3), also getting a similar score, with IGN giving it a rating of 7/10.

 There has also been some issues regarding user-created mods that stopped working properly on the pack.
 This has been attributed to the developers switching to an in-house animation engine from the proprietary Granny 3D toolkit that they used in the earlier versions of The Sims 3.
 There are also some problems regarding glitches in the game.
 Some reported are, problems creating a pet, problems involving graphics, and frequent crashing.